 "And we're burning through upwards of $5 billion a month in Afghanistan during an unprecedented economic recession," McCaffrey said.
 "So my worry is that we are gradually creating a U.S. military focused on counterinsurgency operations but forgetful that its primary responsibility is to deter and, if necessary, prosecute high-intensity war against the armies of other nations, at a time when the American public has determined that it wants no more interventions in major Muslim countries.
 And I think the American people are right."

-This article appears in the Dec.
-5, 2009, edition of National Journal.
+This article appears in the December 5, 2009 edition of National Journal Magazine Contents.

 DON'T MISS TODAY'S TOP STORIES